 The upfront cost of a subscription is almost always more than you’d pay for a lease, but that’s not necessarily the case once you add up all the additional extras.
 Lease deals start with a substantial lump sum payment that can be well into the thousands, whereas some subscription services simply charge a small refundable deposit.

 Next comes insurance, which can be another major factor – particularly if you’re a younger driver living in an urban area.
-There’s no definitive rule, but subscription services are more likely to include free insurance than lease deals.
-Similarly, servicing, maintenance and breakdown cover are included on subscription services, but they may come at additional cost if you go down the leasing route.
+There’s no definitive rule, but subscription services are more likely to include the cost of car insurance than lease deals.
+Similarly, servicing, maintenance and breakdown cover are included in the monthly subscription payment, but they may come at additional cost if you go down the leasing route.

 We picked three cars at random and compared them to a typical lease deal.
 Once we’d factored in servicing, insurance and processing fees, two of the three cars were cheaper on subscription, while the other worked out more expensive.

-The moral of the story is to compare different services and make sure that you take note of what’s included.
+The moral of the story is to compare different services, find the best one, and make sure that you take note of what’s included.
+Another option would be to salary sacrifice an electric car and pay through your employer!

 It’s worth bearing in mind that not all the benefits of a subscription service are financial.
 The additional flexibility that they bring can be extremely useful in itself, as can the simplicity of having everything bundled into one regular payment.